Trinitui/electrostate_files/content/blog/video-game-roundup-Late-November-2025.md

 ### Battlefield 6

-Been playing this on and off, but it can be hard to find time to devote to this with so much otehr good stuff out there
+Been playing this on and off, but it can be hard to find time to devote to this with so much other good stuff out there